lupyuen/pinetime-rust-mynewt/rust/app/src/mcuboot.md

 }
 ```

+`sysinit()` is aliased to `sysinit_app()`.
 This function is called when our Bootloader starts.
 It initialises the Mynewt operating system, drivers and libraries.

 Note that `sysinit()` calls our custom function `pinetime_boot_init()` when the Bootloader starts.